hourliert/nervous-matrix/README.md

 # nervous-matrix
 A tiny library to handle matrix manipulation.

-This library doesn't work.
-The source file is only here to preserve it.
+# This library doesn't work.
+Source files are only here for preservation.